 - Make sure to supervise younger hikers closely on the tower stairs!

 - Over 20 miles of hiking trails and 15.5 miles of off-road challenging biking trails are available to park visitors!
 Check out the park’s map to plan your favorite hike.

 - Hiking Trail Highlights: Flintrock Trail (1.3 miles) offers hikers an opportunity to learn more about the geology of the Blue Mound area.
 The John Minix Trail (1.0 miles) gently meanders through the forest and is the park’s easiest trail making it perfect for the youngest of hikers.

 - Before you head out on your family adventure, be sure to check at the park office for trail closures and other updates.

 Pool & Splash Pad

-- The only Wisconsin State Park that offers a pool!
+- The only Wisconsin State Park that offers a pool AND a splash pad!

 - Hours and Details: Open annually from Memorial Day to Labor Day, the public pool here ranges from 3 to 4 feet in depth and is warmed to 80 degrees.

 - Pricing: Ages 2-17 is $2, 18+ is $3

 - 77 wooded sites, 11 hike/bike-in sites, and a rustic accessible cabin